harlantwood/Enlightened_Structure/API/index.md

 Compare
 -------

-Compares the *content* of two nodes, and if they are in some sense "equal" -- for example, by converting markdown to html, or by stripping whitespace from both nodes.
+Compares the *content* of two nodes, and determine if the contents are in some sense "equal" -- for example, by converting markdown to html, or by stripping whitespace from both nodes.

 {% highlight ruby %}